OpenBB-finance/OpenBB/website/content/terminal/reference/economy/qa/hist.md

 ---
 title: hist
-description: A detailed guide on using 'hist', a histogram with density and rug.
-This page includes usage examples, parameters, and a demonstrative image.
+description: "A detailed guide on using 'hist', a histogram with density and rug.
+This" page includes usage examples, parameters, and a demonstrative image.
 keywords:
 - Histogram